How do Asian governments maintain strict anti-drug laws? Will they hold up with the changing times?

 It is theorized by many historians that the cannabis plant originated from Central Asia and has been cultivated since the Neolithic Period.
 The plant has been notoriously stigmatized since the early/mid-1900s.
 Possession laws differ through the various countries that make up Asia, but all of them see marijuana as an illegal, mind-altering substance that warrants years in prison for possession.
 However, only Thailand and South Korea have, only recently, legalized medical marijuana.

 Countries like China, Indonesia, Vietnam, Yemen, United Arab Emirates, Armenia, and many more have strictly enforced anti-drug regulations that outlaw any and all consumption, cultivation, and trafficking.
 With a small amount of cannabis threatening citizens with years in jail and heavy propaganda of its dangerous mental effects, cannabis is heavily deterred from use.
 Since Canada’s legalization of marijuana in 2018, China has seen an influx of cannabis seizures from Canada, which has threatened the communist party’s strict view of drugs.
-In a statement to the public, China warned that Chinese tourists heading to Canada be weary of the drug “for the sake of ensuring your own physical and mental health.”
+In a statement to the public, China warned that Chinese tourists heading to Canada be wary of the drug “for the sake of ensuring your own physical and mental health.”
 Both Japan and South Korea also warned their citizens of the same dangerous effects.

 As medicine advances and drug ideals change, how long until Asian governments relinquish their conservative grips on drugs?
 While opium remains an issue and a deep-rooted fear within governments, cannabis and psychedelics’ medicinal value are already beginning to persuade the younger generation to dabble.
 Millennials in Asia seek to reform their country’s harsh drug punishments and start the conversation of decriminalization before legalization.
 While some countries like Thailand and South Korea are letting up their strict anti-drug regulations, it’s difficult to predict if other countries in the continent will follow suit.